SShahparnia/obsidian-notes/Leetcode Grind/Day 1 - Contains Duplicate & Valid Anagrams.md

 1. Check if strings are the same length
 	1. if they're not we automatically return false
 2. define our hashmaps for strings 's' and 't'
-3. loop through the first hashmap
+3. loop through each index in s
+4. look at s[i], if exists in countS then + 1
+5. same idea for string t countT + 1

 ## Code: